Erase a device in Find My iPhone on iCloud.com

 In Find My iPhone on iCloud.com, tap the device in the Devices list.

 Tap Stop Erase Request, then enter your Apple ID password.

-Note: If you don’t expect to find your iPhone, iPad (Wi-Fi + Cellular models), or Apple Watch (Wi-Fi + Cellular models), contact your wireless service provider to suspend service so you aren’t responsible for phone calls or other charges.
+Note: If you do not expect to find your iPhone, iPad (Wi-Fi + Cellular models) or Apple Watch (Wi-Fi + Cellular models), contact your network provider to suspend service so you are not responsible for phone calls or other charges.